Wolverine971/9takes/src/blog/people/techies/Jack-Dorsey.md

 So, is Jack Dorsey truly a Type 5 Investigator?
 We can only speculate.
 But through this lens, we gain deeper empathy and understanding for the man behind the tech.

 And now, a question for you: What drives the personalities behind your favorite icons?
 And what drives you?

+> **Disclaimer** This analysis of Jack Dorsey's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Jack Dorsey.

 <svelte:head>